Machine Learning with Physics Knowledge for Prediction: A Survey: Data-Driven Priors from Experiments

 \citet{flamant2020solving} tried to enhance PINNs across different scenarios by taking PINN models as solution bundles, which is a collection of solutions for the same PDE under various conditions.
 They adjust the model's loss function by adding more weight to errors at the initial state.
 This is beneficial because it focuses more on initial error reduction that prevents them from propagating and amplifying.
 Therefore, the network learns multiple solutions simultaneously for variable conditions and shows good convergence properties.

-\cite{thanasutives2021adversarial} propose an MTL approach of solving the original PDE besides to an auxiliary related PDE with different coefficients.
+\citet{thanasutives2021adversarial} propose an MTL approach of solving the original PDE along with an auxiliary related PDE with different coefficients.
 In this work, they integrate MTL at the architecture and optimization levels.
 For the architecture, \textit{cross-stitch} \citep{misra2016cross} is employed to share information between two parallel baseline networks for original and auxiliary tasks.
 At each layer, a cross-stitch unit is used to linearly combine the input activations from the two networks to allow flexible sharing of representations between the two branches.
-The authors evaluate two MTL techniques for learning, an \textit{uncertainty-weighting} loss \citep{kendall2017multi} and \textit{gradients surgery} \citep{yu2020gradient}.
+The authors evaluate two MTL techniques for learning, an \textit{uncertainty-weighting} loss \citep{kendall2017multi} and \textit{gradient surgery} \citep{yu2020gradient}.
 The uncertainty-weighted physics-informed loss function (Uncert) is defined as a combination of task-specific PINNs loss functions weighted by the uncertainty of each PDE solution.
 The loss function is defined as,

-where $N$ refers to the number of tasks, $\sigma_{i}$ is a gradient-based trainable parameter that indicates the uncertainty of each PDE solution, and $\mathcal{L}_{\textrm{PINN}}$ is a similar loss function as in \eqref{eq:pinn_def}. `Gradient surgery' is implemented using PCGrad \citep{yu2020gradient} to modify the average of the unweighted PINNs loss functions for mitigating conflicting gradients between tasks.
+where $N$ refers to the number of tasks, $\sigma_{i}$ is a gradient-based trainable parameter that indicates the uncertainty of each PDE solution, and $\mathcal{L}_{\textrm{PINN}}$ is a similar loss function as in \eqref{eq:pinn_def}. ``Gradient surgery'' is implemented using PCGrad \citep{yu2020gradient} to modify the average of the unweighted PINNs loss functions for mitigating conflicting gradients between tasks.
 PCGrad projects the loss gradient of task $i$ onto the normal vector of task $j$'s loss gradient and vice versa.
 The model parameters are updated using $\delta_{\textrm{PC}}\theta$ shown below,

 where $\vg^{i}_\textrm{PC}$ is the modified gradient of task $i$ after applying PCGrad.
-The proposed algorithm provides a better generalization on high non-linearity domains in terms of lower error rates on unseen data points in comparison to related baselines.
+The proposed algorithm provides a better generalization on highly nonlinear domains in terms of lower error rates on unseen data points in comparison to related baselines.